proxpero/proxpero.github.io/_posts/2017-7-11-encoding-and-decoding-custom-enums-with-associated-values-in-swift-4.md

 ## <code>Barcode: Codable</code>

 After all that work, we're finally ready to write the code that will conform our `Barcode` type to `Codable`.
-One, we need to implement two methods, one each for `Encodable` and `Decodable`, and two, we need to explicitly declare conformance.
+First, we only need to implement two methods, one each for `Encodable` and `Decodable`, and second, we need to explicitly declare conformance.
 {% highlight swift %}
 extension Barcode: Codable {
     init(from decoder: Decoder) throws {